 Your product development team needs to figure out how they can break these outcomes down into measurable units and align them with the company goal(s).

 That is where the strategic product roadmap can help.
 Planned in the right way, it creates alignment around the problems the product will solve for the user, along with the high-level goals for getting there.
 This will ultimately lead to products with more depth, stronger validation, and innovation in the individual teams.

 A deep product may only solve a narrowly defined problem, but it does so in an excellent way.
 Instead of coming up with products that are addressing a wide variety of problems but fail to solve any one of them in a truly satisfying way, your teams will focus on delivering great value to your users where they most need it.

 5 Steps to developing a Strategic Product Roadmap

 In order to come up with a well crafted and thought out Strategic Product Roadmap, there are five steps that you can follow.

-Step 1: Start with a clear and compelling product vision.
 Make it clear why your product exists and where you want to be in five years.
 Even though we don’t know what will happen in five years it is important to achieve awareness, understanding, and commitment of your team.

-Step 2: Create objectives for your company that you are trying to achieve within the next one to two years.
 Achieving these objectives should lead to realizing parts of your product vision and also to your company’s success.
 Make sure that your objectives are specific, measurable, achievable, realistic, and time-bound (also known as SMART objectives).

-Step 3: Focus on the user behaviors you need to change in order to achieve your objective.
 These are your themes (or outcomes).
 Make sure they are SMART too.
 Formulate your themes following a certain structure, including your starting and target metrics.
 Here’s an example of how this might look like:

 - “Increase the total amount of weekly invoices sent per user from EUR 10.000 to EUR 20.000 by end of Q3”